pudly/schmopera-hugo/content/articles/talking-with-conductors-francesco-lanzillotta.md

 The first skill is to know where the main accent of the musical phrase should be stressed.
 This idea also depends on where the strong accents of the words are and in general which kind of verse is used.
 In the Italian language there are many different kinds of verses like, "quinario, senario, settenario etc." with different characteristics and the music very often follows them.

 Even the idea of tempo should be very flexible depending on the meaning of the words.
-Sometimes if we don’t even have a change of tempo written in the score we should understand when it is necessary to move the musical line forward.
+Sometimes, even if we don't have a change of tempo written in the score, we should understand when it is necessary to move the musical line forward.

 We think that playing "leggero" means to play "piano" and this is a big mistake.
 It means that there are some main points in the music that need to be stressed and then relaxed.